Toad (Marvel Comics): Lackey

-As a member of the Brotherhood of Evil Mutants, Toad aided Magneto in repeated clashes with the X-Men.
-He was captured by Sentinels and then freed by the X-Men.
-He was later captured with Quicksilver and the Scarlet Witch.
+Later, he was recruited into Magneto's original Brotherhood of Mutants, becoming Magneto's sycophantic "toady."
+Toad believed that Magneto loved him, while Magneto considered him little more than a lackey.
+Toad also develops a crush on his teammate Scarlet Witch, but she does not return his feelings.

 Solo career

-Sometime later, Toad began to study the Stranger's technology, becoming familiar with it.
-He used the Stranger's alien technology to menace the Avengers.
-He even attempted to kill the Angel in a castle outfitted with traps by Arcade.
-However, he instead turned the castle into an amusement park and became its caretaker.
-Toad was eventually ejected from the castle by Doctor Doom, and he became suicidal, realizing that he was too dependent on others to work alone.
-He met and was befriended by Spider-Man, and teamed with Spider-Kid and Frog-Man as the superhero adventurer team, the Misfits.
-However, Toad suffered from depression.
+Sometime later, Toad uses the Stranger's technology to menace the Avengers.
+He even attempts to kill Angel in a castle outfitted with traps by Arcade.
+However, he instead turns the castle into an amusement park and becomes its caretaker.
+Toad is eventually ejected from the castle by Doctor Doom and becomes suicidal, realizing that he is too dependent on others to work alone.
+He befriends Spider-Man and allies with Spider-Kid and Frog-Man as the superhero adventurer team, the Misfits.
+Toad later leaves the Misfits and returns to villainy.
+He forms his own version of the Brotherhood of Mutants along with Blob, Pyro, and Phantazia.

-Eventually, Toad left the Misfits and returned to villainy.
-He sought repeatedly to abduct the Scarlet Witch but was thwarted by Quicksilver, the Vision and the Scarlet Witch.
-Much later, he played a "game" with Gideon and sought to enlist Proteus in a new Brotherhood.
-He then formed his subversive version of the Brotherhood of Evil Mutants, along with Blob, Pyro and Phantazia.
-He transformed Karl Lykos back into Sauron and, with the Brotherhood, battled X-Force.
-Toad's Brotherhood also battled X-Factor and then fought Darkhawk, Sleepwalker and Portal.

 X-Men: Forever

-Years later, still struggling with depression, Toad was captured by Prosh, along with Juggernaut, Iceman, Jean Grey, and Mystique as part of a time-hopping plan to stop a global threat.
-Toad learned that his deformed body was the result of experimentation by Juggernaut's father, Kurt Marko, at Alamogordo, New Mexico, which left Toad with an unstable genetic structure.
-The Stranger's equipment corrected his genetic flaws, resulting in an almost complete metamorphosis: Toad had a taller and slimmer appearance and had his powers augmented.
-Among the most notable changes was a prehensile tongue.
-Though his change improved his self-esteem, Toad continued to live life without direction.
-He joined several more incarnations of the Brotherhood of Mutants, none of which lasted for long.
+Years later, still struggling with depression, Toad is captured by Prosh, along with Juggernaut, Iceman, Jean Grey, and Mystique as part of a time-hopping plan to stop a global threat.
+Toad learns that his deformed body was the result of experimentation by Juggernaut's father, Kurt Marko, at Alamogordo, New Mexico, which left him with an unstable genetic structure.
+The Stranger's equipment corrects his genetic flaws, giving him augmented abilities and a prehensile tongue.
+Though his change improves his self-esteem, Toad continued to live life without direction.
+He proceeds to join several short-lived incarnations of the Brotherhood of Mutants.

-Bloodsport tournament

-Not long after, Toad entered the Madripoor Bloodsport Tournament.
-In his first fight in the tournament, Toad wrapped his extremely long tongue around the villain known as Eel, crushing his opponent's bones and seemingly killing him instantly.
-In the next fight, however, Toad battled Wolverine.
-His new abilities caught the X-Man off guard, and he managed to deal some damage.
-However, his overconfidence led to his defeat.
-Wolverine spared his life, not wanting to partake in the act of cold-blooded murder.